ericdonald/Spillovers-and-the-Direction-of-Innovation/README.md

 ## Data Sources:

-Below is the list of all data sets required for replication.
-The first set lists those downloaded inside of the code using APIs, and the second set lists those contained within the Raw Data folder.
-Therefore, the links below are for reference only; a user does not need to visit these sites to extract the data.
+Below is the list of all data sources required for replication.
+The first group are those programmatically retrieved via APIs or direct download, and the second group are those contained in the Raw Data folder.
+The links below are for reference only; a user does not need to visit these sites to extract the data.
 To make use of the API commands, the user will need to make a '.env' file with the following lines:

 ```